jinshin19/josh-tube/README.md

 - Is a youtube data api v3.
 - Basic search query functionality from youtube api.

-# Today
-- The API has not yet implemented.
-- For now this is still under construction.

-# Added:
 # Responsiveness:
  - Nest Hub Max 1280 x 800.
  - Nest Hub 1024 x 600.